nm96/celsenheit/README.md

 The degree scale input is normalized to its capitalized first letter, so `celsenheit 20.0 c f` and `celsenheit 20.0 celsius fahrenheit` are also valid.
+Temperature values can be written with or without a decimal point but must be numerical.

 ## Guess mode